Fornication/Arkays-Commandment/README.md

 # Preamble

-A Khat’s Life is a fork of The Phoneix Flavour that expands the already amazing guide with a focus on the Khajiiti race and making the world of Skyrim feel alive and lived in.
+A Khat’s Life is a fork of The Phoneix Flavour that expands the already amazing guide with a focus on the Khajiiti race and creating a Skyrim that feels alive, whilst also remaining true to lore and having a realistic feel.
 This is achieved through the addition of mods such as Dragonstone, The Frozen North, Moonpath to Elysweyr, Legacy of the Dragonborn and a variety of other content.
 The gameplay will be harder but feel more rewarding, with many new enchantments and items that do not stray too far from lore.

 The list also aims to be accessible to those that might not have the highest end systems, with most textures being at most 2k with the majotity being 2k-1k to enable better performance on lower end systems without any noticable visual quallity deterioration.
 AKL has been patched fully [currently in progress] to achieve consistency and compatibility.
 In the case where patches didn't already exist or were found to be inadequate/ill fitting, they have been created.